ohadraza7/first-git/README.md

 # Example repository
-This is after AI, Hellow World.
+This is after AI, Hellow developers.

+This is after push